rmcanany/SolidEdgeHousekeeper/HelpTopics.md

   <img src="My%20Project/media/edit_task_list.png">
 </p>

 The left pane shows all available tasks.
 The right pane shows the ones currently in use.
-To reposition a task in the list, select it and click `Move up` or `Move down`.
-To remove one, select it and click `Remove`.
+To reposition one, select it and click `Move up` or `Move down`.
+To delete one, select it and click `Remove`.

 To add a task, select one from `AVAILABLE TASKS` and click `Add`.
 You can have multiple copies of the same task.
 This is handy for many situations.
 For example, if you have a printer for small drawings and a plotter for large ones, you can place two `Print` tasks on the list and configure them accordingly.

 Each task must have a unique name.
 Rename one by double-clicking it in the list.
 You can rename all of them, for example in your own language, if desired.

 The tasks are color-coded.
-Right-click to change color.
-You can change hue, saturation and brightness.
-A preview of your choices is provided on the dialog.
+To change the color, select one or more of them, right-click, then select `Change color`.
+I'm not kidding that the task(s) must be selected *before* right-clicking.
+Otherwise for some reason the one at the top of the list gets modified.
+Anyway, you can change hue, saturation and brightness.
+A preview of the color is provided on the dialog.

 To save the changes, click `OK`, `Cancel` otherwise.
 To start over with the task list, delete the file `task_list.json` in Housekeeper's Preferences directory.
-Note, in doing so you will also lose any customizations you did, such as duplicated tasks, colors, etc.
+Note, in doing so you will also lose any customizations, such as duplicated tasks, colors, etc.

 Speaking of `task_list.json`, like any other file in the Preferences directory, you can share your customized version with others.
 Just copy it into their Preferences directory.